Le Bonheur Children's Hospital: Methodist Le Bonheur Healthcare

-The healthcare system began in 1918 with a farmer named John Sherard.
+The impetus that led to creation of the Methodist LeBonheur Healthcare System occurred in 1918 when a Mississippi farmer named John Sherard visited a sick pastor.

-Collection practices

-Like the other 2 major systems in the region, the parent company filed collections actions against patients who have difficulty paying, with 8,300 lawsuits between 2014 and 2018.
-This practice ended soon after and was reversed by erasing millions in patient debt.

 Education

 Le Bonheur is affiliated with the University of Tennessee Health Science Center and St. Jude Children's Research Hospital.
 It offers training in general pediatrics and several subspecialty areas of pediatrics.
 Le Bonheur Children's Hospital has been ranked among the nation's best by U.S. News & World Report in different specialties.